Careers

 In preparation for the games, the Dream Team scrimmaged against a group of the best NCAA players.
 In the first match, coach Daly gave Jordan minimal court time and put in players that didn't match up against the weaknesses and strengths of the NCAA team.
 As a result, the Olympians lost to the college kids—an intentional reminder from Daly that even the best of the best are capable of losing if the entire team isn't playing to their strengths.

 When it comes to your supply chain, always keep in mind that even under the greatest of conditions, sudden disruptions can occur.
+It's important to work closely with your transportation specialist so that when disruptions happen, you can be prepared.
 Whether it's your overseas supplier, LTL carrier or expedited air services provider, make sure that you're putting in the right player at the right time.
 Mistakes will happen.
 There's no doubt about it.

 Learn from them and keep traveling towards the gold!